Though they do not cause significant damage to plants, boxelder bugs can quickly become a nuisance for some homeowners [1].

 The scent of essential oils such as tea tree, eucalyptus, lavender, peppermint, and cinnamon works well to help control boxelder bugs.

-For the recipe, add 20 drops of your essential oil of choice to some alcohol.
-Next, add the solution to a gallon of water.
+For the recipe, add 50 drops of your essential oil of choice to one cup of water and shake it up.

-Finally, use it to spray entryways to repel boxelder bugs.
+Finally, it can be used to spray entryways to repel boxelder bugs.
 They hate the smell of these oils.

 13. Diatomaceous Earth (DE)

 Use diatomaceous earth around the base of affected trees to help get rid of boxelder bugs outside.
-You can also use food-grade DE for bugs indoors.
+You can also use food-grade DE for indoor bugs.

 This product will cause dehydration when the bugs come into contact with it.
-The nymphs will also die as a result of the sharpness of the diatomaceous earth.
+The nymphs will also die due to the sharpness of the diatomaceous earth.

 Repeat the application after a shower of rain.